-Explain how this strategy will provide equity and opportunities that address the learning needs of all students in the school, particularly the needs of the lowest-achieving students.
-The support teachers, who will be implementing the small group intervention, will be assigned to grades K thru 5 Reading and Mathematics based on analysis of data that shows these grade levels have the highest numbers of students functioning below grade level.
-Periodic review of data will allow staff to assign students to work with the support teachers in small groups at different points throughout the instructional day.
+Evidence-Based Strategy 1: Small Group Person(s) Responsible: Reading & Mathe Timeframe: August 2025 - June 2026 Explain how this strategy will provide equity and opportunities that address the learning needs of all students in the school, particularly the needs of the lowest-achieving students.
+Teachers will implement small group intervention each day, for students performing below grade level.
+This intervention will give low-performing students the opportunity to better access grade level content.
+Pre-teaching, reteaching, and spiraling core grade level skills will prepare students to perform closer to grade level on school and standardized assessments.
 How will this strategy strengthen the academic program in the school, increase the amount and quality of learning time, and help provide an enriched and accelerated curriculum, including programs and activities necessary to provide a well-rounded education?
 What ESSA Evidence-based strategy will it support?
 All students rising to grades K - 5, are tested at the end of each school year by the academic coach in the areas of Reading and Language, to assess their instructional level and needs for the upcoming school year.
 Since Direct Instruction is our core Literacy program, and students are required to be grouped at their instructional level, so they can be successful through the program, it is necessary that every student is given a placement test.
 Once all students are tested, they are grouped homogeneously.
 Grouping for Mathematics is based on curricular assessments and are more fluid than the ELA groupings.
-Teachers use daily exit ticket data along with topic and module assessments to form small groups and assign interventions.
-The support teachers will use small group intervention to reinforce instruction in the content classroom as well as provide additional time to work on specific skills where data reflects deficiencies in individual student achievement.
+Teachers use daily exit ticket data along with unit assessments to form small groups and assign interventions.
+Teachers will use small group intervention to reinforce instruction taught during whole group as well as provide additional time to work on specific skills where data reflects deficiencies in individual student achievement.
 What benchmarks will be used for program evaluation?
-Benchmarks include the curriculum-based Mastery Test assessment for Reading and module assessments for Mathematics.
-NWEA MAP data will also be captured at BOY, MOY, and EOY.
+Benchmarks include the curriculum-based Mastery Test assessment for Reading and unit assessments for Mathematics.
+NWEA MAP data will also be captured at BOY, MOY, and EOY time periods.
 What Title I funded resources [positions and/or supplies/vendors] are needed for implementation?
-Four (4) funded positions to serve as Support Teachers enable teachers to provide greater individualized instruction for fewer students at a time Evidence-Based Strategy 2: Attendance V Person(s) Responsible: Community Scho Timeframe: 08/2024 - 06/2025 Wrap-around Support ol Coordinator; Student Support Associate Explain how this strategy will provide equity and opportunities that address the learning needs of all students in the school, particularly the needs of the lowest-achieving students.
-A comprehensive strategy for improving attendance for chronically absent students, as well as recognizing and encouraging continued strong attendance for students who regularly attend school raises awareness of the importance of attendance to achieve academic success.
-The strategies address the needs of students and families struggling to keep positive attendance patterns through the use of the Student Support Team and our Community School Lead Agency.
-Both will track and report daily, weekly, quarterly, and yearly attendance.
+Three additional funded teacher positions for reading and mathematics; \$277,000.
+Instructional Supplies; \$500.
+Evidence-Based Strategy 2: Person(s) Responsible: Timeframe: Explain how this strategy will provide equity and opportunities that address the learning needs of all students in the

-How will this strategy strengthen the academic program in the school, increase the amount and quality of learning time, and help provide an enriched and accelerated curriculum, including programs and activities necessary to provide a well-rounded education?
-What ESSA Evidence-based strategy will it support?
-Improving and maintaining higher attendance levels provides students the opportunity to have a continuity of learning that supports content and skill mastery.
-Eliminating gaps in instructional time due to absences will provide students greater opportunity to accelerate academic growth.
-In combination with strategy #1, students who are chronically absent will have access to academic intervention in effort to close instructional gaps.
-What benchmarks will be used for program evaluation?
-Weekly, monthly, quarterly attendance is charted for every student and class for the purpose of incentives and identifying students in need of support.
-What Title I funded resources [positions and/or supplies/vendors] are needed for implementation?
-Restorative Practice Coaches who conduct home visits as part of the Student Support Team process; Student Support Associate who manages the student data processes for SST Evidence-Based Strategy 3: Person(s) Responsible: Timeframe: Explain how this strategy will provide equity and opportunities that address the learning needs of all students in the school, particularly the needs of the lowest-achieving students.
-How will this strategy strengthen the academic program in the school, increase the amount and quality of learning time, and help provide an enriched and accelerated curriculum, including programs and activities necessary to provide a well-rounded education?
+school, particularly the needs of the

+lowest-achieving students.

+How will this strategy strengthen the

+academic program in the school, increase

+the amount and quality of learning time,

+and help provide an enriched and

+accelerated curriculum, including

+programs and activities necessary to

+provide a well-rounded education?

+What ESSA Evidence-based strategy will

+it support?

+What benchmarks will be used for

+program evaluation?

+What Title I funded resources

+[positions and/or supplies/vendors] are

+needed for implementation?

+Evidence-Based Strategy 3:

+Person(s) Responsible:

+Timeframe:

+Explain how this strategy will provide

+equity and opportunities that address the

+learning needs of all students in the

+school, particularly the needs of the

+lowest-achieving students.

+How will this strategy strengthen the

+academic program in the school, increase

+the amount and quality of learning time,

+and help provide an enriched and

+accelerated curriculum, including

+1

+programs and activities necessary to provide a well-rounded education?

 What ESSA Evidence-based strategy will it support?
 What benchmarks will be used for program evaluation?
 What Title I funded resources [positions and/or supplies/vendors] are needed for implementation?